 Professor Shaun Breslin

-Click on the book covers to the right to find more information on my authored and edited books
+Click on the book covers to the right to find more information on my authored and edited books, and here for a cv type list of publications.

 A variety of chapters, articles, working papers, conference papers and the occasional unpublished (and probably unpublishable) wild rambing.
 There's a podcast and a radio piece in there somewhere as well.
 They are in chronological order with the most recent at the top.
 Some of these are available via Warwick University's Research Archive Portal.
 These papers are published journal articles, and have varying degrees of access depending on individual publishers' access rules.
 They are listed here with their full publication details, so if you cant get them from WRAP, you can always go to the original source.